 Participants are allowed to use headphones and similar devices at this event, but at their own risk.
 With this said, for the safety of all the participants, we strongly encourage a headphone free environment at this race.
 Participants safety is Final Stretch’s highest priority when managing a race.
 Therefore, if you are wearing headphones or similar devices during the event, please turn them off or remove them when coming to an intersection that is monitored by police or course marshals.
 They are trying to make this event safe for you and need to communicate to all participants valuable information.
 Thank you for your cooperation in advance for making this event a safe and enjoyable race for everyone.

 IMPORTANT MESSAGE ABOUT SAFETY AND SECURITY

-With the tragic events that occurred in Boston earlier this year, we are taking as many precautionary steps as we can to keep the Mankato Marathon safe for everyone involved.
+We are taking as many precautionary steps as we can to keep the Mankato Marathon safe for everyone involved.
 With that, we have a couple of important things for you the participants to note:

 1. ALL UNNATTENDED BAGS left anywhere on the grounds will be confiscated.

 2. The Runner Bag Drop will be heavily monitored, and all Mayo bags used for the Runner Bag drop are subject to search.

 3. ONLY Mayo bags which participants receive at packet pickup will be allowed into the Runner Bag Drop.

 4. The Runner Bag Drop is ONLY for 10K, Half and Full Marathon Participants.

 We are looking forward to a safe event for everyone!